Updates or Changes to Immigration Documents

 Students who wish to add a major/minor or change their minor do not need to do any paperwork with OIED because it does not affect their immigration record.

 Program End Date

 A student who is making progress towards their degree but needs more time to complete their program may request an extension of their I-20 Program End Date.
 The student must have their academic advisor or department chair approval (signature) and form turned in BEFORE the current program end date.

 Extensions cannot be done after the current program end date has passed.
-Most extensions are done at the beginning of there term when the students I-20 will end.
+Most extensions are done at the beginning of the term when the student’s I-20 will end.

 Contact an international student advisor for more information about making any of the updates above to your record, or with any other general questions/concerns you may have.

 When a student fails to maintain their immigration status, his/her SEVIS record will be terminated.
 If a student with a terminated record wants to continue studying at WOU, they must apply for reinstatement with USCIS using the I-539 form.
 Go to www.uscis.gov to find the most up-to-date version of the I-539 form.
 Also, students must meet with an international student advisor and understand the information in the following PDF.

 Reinstatement is only available to students who fell out of status due to circumstances beyond their control.
 If the situation could have been avoided the student should not apply for reinstatement.
 Instead they should get a new initial I-20 exit the US and re-enter.
 Meet with an international student advisor about your situation as soon as possible.